I don’t know about you, but I don’t get excited about most frugality tips.

 I have three and I love them dearly.
 But it’s hard work.
 My daughter has a stomach bug and last night I got woken up to find she’d been sick on the bathroom floor.
 Guess who ended up mopping that up?
 She’s 17 (years not months).
 I’d been lead to believe that this shit would be over by now.

 The Escape Artist has done some things in life that other people say are hard.
 Some of them (e.g. running a marathon) are actually not that difficult.
 But being a good parent really is that difficult.
 Anyone that says otherwise is deluding themselves or doesn’t really understand the role.
-Let’s not pretend that having children is anything other than a huge challenge….financially and emotionally.
+Having children is hard work…financially and emotionally.

 Yes, I know that the population would shrink if most people stopped having children…but see point 1 above.